CS2103AUG2016-W10-C1/addressbook-level4/docs/DeveloperGuide.md

 TaskMan is a task manager for keyboard lovers.
 It is a Java desktop application which accepts inputs in the form of commands typed by the user.
 The GUI is for output.

 This guide is for developers to understand the workings behind TaskMan.
 It describes the design, requirements, analysis of existing task managers, and the implementation of TaskMan.
-It will help you understand how to set up the development environment of TaskMan and the logic behind TaskMan.
+It will guide you with setting up the development environment for TaskMan and prime you towards your first patch.

 Please refer to the [User Guide](docs/UserGuide.md) on how to use the application as an end-user.
+Having a go with the actual application also helps greatly when working on the business logic of the app.
+Do give it a try!

 ## Setting up

 #### Prerequisites
+You will need to install the following prerequisites to get started.

 1. **JDK `1.8.0_60`**  or later<br>